x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors.md

 ```

 > [!IMPORTANT]
-> Entering the IPs of Office 365 is not supported.
+> Entering the IP addresses of Office 365 is not supported.
 Do not use this feature to compensate for issues introduced by unsupported email routing paths.
 Use caution and limit the IP ranges to only the mail systems that will handle your own organization's messages prior to Office 365.

 For detailed syntax and parameter information, see [Set-InboundConnector](https://docs.microsoft.com/powershell/module/exchange/mail-flow/set-inboundconnector)